 OKI established "Safety and Health Committees" in each region, with company members from management and the labor union.
 These strengthen the safety and health system, create plans to prevent labor injuries and accidents, patrol workplaces, provide safety and health training, etc. The Central Safety and Health Committee shares information on situations and initiatives in each region.
-OKI's incidence rate of occupational accidents(*) in 2019 was 0.00, falling below the electric machinery/equipment manufacturing industry's average of 0.54 (in Japan).
+OKI's incidence rate of occupational accidents(*1) in 2020 was 0.00, falling below the electric machinery/equipment manufacturing industry's average of 0.52 (in Japan).

 Reports on misuse of public research funds and misconduct related to research

 activities can also be filed from the page that opens when you click the above button.